yugokato/Chicago-Crimes_2001-to-Present/README.md

 ## Setup MongoDB sharded cluster with containers
 1. Deploy docker containers
-    The docker-compose.yml file will automatically deploy 12 containers for you
+    The pre-defined docker-compose.yml file will automatically deploy 12 containers(mongod) for you

         $ docker-compose up -d